blackpill/easymsr.net/_pages/msr90.md

 ---
 layout: post
-title: MSR90 Reader for Safari
+title: MSR90 Reader Software, App, Tutorial video
-description: MSR90 Reader is a Safari extension designed for use with MSR90 magnetic stripe card reader.
-You can use the app to extract data (ie. card number, card holder, expiry date) from multiple MSR cards easily.
+description: Resources for MSR90 Reader include software, app, tutorial video, and more.
+With the app, you can extract data efficiently from MSR cards directly into your web applications, such as Google Sheet, Zoho Sheet, QuickBooks, Google Forms, Airtable, CRM, and more.
 permalink: /msr90/
 include_in_footer: true
 ---